-Prior to joining the Data Coalition, Dr. Hart was Director of the Bipartisan Policy Center’s Evidence Project.
+Prior to joining the Data Foundation, Dr. Hart was Director of the Bipartisan Policy Center’s Evidence Project.
 In that capacity, he championed a strategy for implementing the bipartisan recommendations issued by the U.S. Commission on Evidence-Based Policymaking.
 Dr. Hart previously served as the policy and research director for the commission, overseeing the policy and research team and leading development of the commission’s final report for Congress and the President in 2017.

 With nearly a decade of experience in the federal government, Dr. Hart worked on a wide range of issues including social security, disability, anti-poverty, environmental, energy, economic development, and criminal justice policies.
 He served at the White House Office of Management and Budget (OMB) as a senior analyst and special assistant, writing executive branch budget proposals and encouraging increased capacity for evidence-based practices across government.
 He also served as OMB’s representative on the White House steering committee for President Barack Obama’s My Brother’s Keeper Task Force.